Saint John's Abbey Church

 The Abbey and University Church was designed for a complex community made up of Benedictine monks, students of the University, the Seminary and the Preparatory School, a parish attached to the monastery, and visitors.
 The design of the church was based on the premise that all these members should be allowed closer participation in services.
 This was achieved by building a very large worship space without columns and based on a trapezoidal shape that would allow all to sit as close as possible to the altar.

 The church is a technological feat as well.
 Incorporating massive use of cast, steel-reinforced concrete, it was fundamentally constructed by local carpenters who made the forms into which the concrete was cast.
 The large bell banner at the north side, the main entrance to the church, houses a cross made of oak harvested from the woods at Saint John's Arboretum, and the five bells that call people to worship.
 It is 112 feet high, stands on thin parabolic arches, and announces that this is indeed a special place.

 Request a Tour of the Abbey Church

 The Abbey Church is open daily from before 7:00 am Morning Prayer to about 10:00 pm.
 Visitors are welcome to tour on their own at any time except during Masses, prayer services, and other events.
 A complimentary “Self-Guided Tour” leaflet is located in the back of the church immediately behind the last pew to the right of the center aisle facing the sanctuary, and a more-detailed booklet can be purchased from the Abbey Gift Shop just inside the Great Hall or from the university bookstore in the Sexton Commons student center.

-Groups of six or more may request a guided tour given by a monk volunteer.
+Groups of six or more may request a guided tour given by a monk.
 These typically last an hour but can be shortened if needed.
-A suggested offering for a guided tour is $4 per adult and $2 per child under 12.
-Should you choose to make an offering please pay your monk guide with cash or check.
+The offering is $5 per adult and $2 per child under 12.
+Please pay your monk guide with cash or check.